JohnTyCa/osf-etl-api/README.md

 The principal web technology leveraged here is FastAPI.
 The motivation being to make use of the many data science toolkits within Python in order to manipulate the ingested data and to contribute to the OpenAPI initiative by creating a transparent and free data source.

-Spinning up the server is as simple as installing [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) on your OS and running the command at the directory root: `docker-compose up`
+Provided that you have the necessary `.env` file, spinning up the server is as simple as installing [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) on your OS and running the command at the directory root: `docker-compose up`